ljcanales/wpp-bot-link-saver/README.md

 # wpp-bot-link-saver

 This project is divided into two parts:
 - whatsapp-bot: Handles the interaction by messages.
+Updates data base.
 - link-redirector: Handle redirects.
+Reads from data base.

+It is planned to be the same database for both parts.

 ## Installation
 > Install and start both locally